FarrOut/Poodle/README.md

 ### Multiple nodes
 At the moment, the entire Poodle stack is deployed to a single machine.
 This is fine for now, but we'd really like to implement some clustering across multiple machines.
 Fortunately, the stack is already deployed on a Docker Swarm which needs a little more configuration tweaking to get working.

+#### Scaling
+Additional containers and worker nodes should also give us the benefit of elastic horizontal scaling of our application nodes.

+#### Load Balancing
+Multiples nodes means that our Nginx gateway can be configured for load-balancing.

 ### Microservices
 The original intention was to implement a Microservices architecture.
 At the moment we only have an Nginx container running as a gateway.
 Luckily, we are already deploying a Docker Swarm so deploying more services to the existing stack shouldn't be too difficult.